Availity/availity-workflow/docusaurus/docs/tutorial/mocks.md

 By default, if you have not modified your `workflow.js` file the mock server will automatically start up and be running.
 This can be disabled by setting `development.mock.enabled` to `false` in the configuration file.

-The easiest way to know if the server is running is you should see a message saying `Ekko servered started at...`.
+The easiest way to know if the server is running is you should see a message saying `Ekko server started at...`.

 ```shell hideCopy=true
 Workspaces/workflow-app is 📦 v0.1.0 via ⬢ v12.14.0 took 11s 487ms yarn start